 - If a child is having trouble describing a desired picture, use the pictures themselves as visual prompts.
 For example, if a student says “I want a heart,” lay out all the hearts.

 - Then, verbally prompt for another category such as color or size.

 - As the student adds another descriptive vocabulary word, take the pictures away until one is left.

-- Then, have the student repeat the whole phrase.
-For example, "I want the small, red heart."
+- Then, the student repeats the whole phrase.
+For example, “I want the small, red heart.”